 - A reconfigurable optical add-drop multiplexer (ROADM) is an optical device that allows wavelengths to be added or dropped from a WDM transport network without first converting them into electrical signals.
 The ROADM is remotely configurable and allows automatic power balancing.

 - There are two types of fibers in optical networking today: single mode and multimode.
 Single mode (SM) optical fiber has a smaller core diameter, which forces all the energy in a light signal to travel in the form of a single mode, dramatically increasing the bit rate over distance.
 As it has a laser-based light source, SM fiber requires more expensive and precise electronics for data transport.

 - 100GBASE-SR10 refers to 100Gb Ethernet.
-It is a port type of short range (SR) optic for multimode fiber.
+It is a port type of short range (SR) optics for multimode fiber.
 It uses 10 fibers, carrying 10Gb/s each for a distance of up to 100m.
-It is used only inside data centers, typically in the same rack.
+It is used inside data centers, typically in the same rack.
 PacketLight SR10 modules support OTN OTU4 100G (although rarely required for this application).